 In 2010 Plaza Arts became Healdsburg Center for the Arts (HCA) and has gradually expanded the programs to include a gift area of artisan made work; growing the education program to include a mentoring program for artists, ongoing art instruction, after school programs and a six week Summer Art Camp; and expanding the exhibitions with a nationwide call for artists for one exhibit a year.
 One of the most popular exhibitions is the Young Artist Show, featuring works from ten area elementary schools, as well as the HCA youth education program.
 In 2016, over 410 young people had their art on display for the month long exhibit.

 This vibrant organization exists with a team of dedicated volunteers who staff the gallery, coordinate and assist at events, hang exhibits, and serve in an advisory role to the Board.
-Completing the team are two part time staff, an Administrative Assistant taking care of the books and communications and a contract Creative Education Coordinator to facilitate the many youth and adult education opportunities.
+Completing the team is a contract Creative Education Coordinator who facilitates the many youth and adult education opportunities.
 A very involved Board of Directors oversees and guides the organization.